etzm/iscc-sum/docs/treewalk-spec.md

 2. Encode the normalized name as UTF-8
 3. Sort entries by comparing the resulting byte sequences lexicographically

-When multiple entries have identical names after NFC normalization, implementations **MUST** treat them as duplicates and handle them according to the storage system's native behavior (typically only one will be accessible).
+When multiple entries have identical names after NFC normalization, implementations **MUST** yield all such entries in the order they are returned by the storage system's listing API.
+This ensures deterministic output even when storage systems allow multiple entries with equivalent names.

+> [!WARNING]
+> Some storage systems (e.g., case-insensitive filesystems) may prevent creation of entries with names that
+> differ only in case or normalization.
+In such cases, only the accessible entry will be yielded.

 #### Example